Saunved/mint-css/README.md

 ## Intro
-mint-css is boilerplate CSS that you can use for prototyping, theming, or even use directly in your projects.
+A multi-purpose CSS framework that you can use for for prototyping, theming, or directly in your projects.
-It is useful for web designers as well as developers.
+Useful for web designers as well as developers.
 View a demo live: [mint-css demo](https://saunved.github.io/mint-css)

 ## Table of contents